How to Winterize Your Pool

-Winterizing your pool is done to protect it from damage caused by freezing water while also keeping it as clean as possible for next summer.
-When closing your pool, it is important that each step you take is done properly because it will save you time and money.
+Winterizing your pool will protect it from damage caused by freezing water while also keeping it as clean as possible for next summer.
+When closing your pool, it is important that you complete each step properly because it will save you time and money.

 Get your pool ready for the off-season by following our helpful tips.

 Clean Your Pool

 The first step to closing your pool is to make sure that it is clean.
 Your pool should be free of any leaves, dirt, insects or other debris.
 You also need to make sure that the skimmer and pump basket are thoroughly cleaned as well.
 If you take the time to clean out your pool, your pool opening process next spring will be much smoother.

 Remove Pool Accessories

 If your pool has any accessories such as detachable ladders, slides, diving boards or other structures, you should definitely remove and store them somewhere safe for winter.
 If you leave them in your pool during the off-season, there is a chance that they – or your pool – can succumb to damages from snow or ice buildup.

 You don’t need a degree in chemistry to effectively balance your pool’s chemical levels.
 In fact, it is relatively easy.
 A few days prior to closing your pool, you should adjust the chemicals to recommended levels:

 - The pH level should be between 7.26to 7.8.